SERVICES

 Shoulder Injuries

-We provide treatment for frozen shoulder, rotator cuff issues, and general shoulder pain from overuse or injury, including impingement syndromes.
+Frozen shoulder, rotator cuff issues, and general shoulder pain from overuse or injury, including impingement syndromes.
 Additionally, we address conditions such as labral tears, biceps tendon problems, and arthritis.
 Nerve compression syndromes like thoracic outlet syndrome and shoulder stiffness from limited rotation are also managed.
 Other common shoulder conditions we treat include bursitis, tendinopathy, AC joint dysfunction, and scapular dyskinesis, all with a focus on restoring function, reducing pain, and improving mobility.

 Hip Injuries

-We treat hip flexor and groin strains, hip joint pain, and arthritis.
+Hip flexor and groin strains, hip joint pain, and arthritis.
 Additionally, we address femoroacetabular impingement (FAI), labral tears, gluteal tendon issues, bursitis, and deep gluteal conditions like piriformis syndrome, which can cause sciatica-like symptoms.
 Other common hip disorders we manage include hip instability, snapping hip syndrome, and nerve entrapments (e.g., lateral femoral cutaneous, femoral, obturator), all with a focus on restoring mobility, reducing pain, and improving overall function.

 Thigh & Knee Injuries

-We treat hamstring strains, runner’s knee (patellofemoral syndrome), jumper’s knee (patellar tendinopathy), IT band syndrome, meniscus injuries, and ligament tears (e.g., ACL, PCL, MCL, LCL).
+Hamstring strains, runner’s knee (patellofemoral syndrome), jumper’s knee (patellar tendinopathy), IT band syndrome, meniscus injuries, and ligament tears (e.g., ACL, PCL, MCL, LCL).
 Degenerative changes in the knee joint, such as osteoarthritis, are also addressed.
 This condition involves the breakdown of cartilage, leading to pain, stiffness, swelling, and reduced range of motion.
 Symptoms of knee arthritis, including discomfort and limited mobility due to these degenerative changes, are managed with therapies aimed at improving function and alleviating pain.
 We also treat Baker’s cysts and fibular head misalignment.

 Leg, Ankle, & Foot Injuries

-We manage ankle sprains, shin splints, calf strains, and Achilles tendon issues.
+Ankle sprains, shin splints, calf strains, and Achilles tendon issues.
 Other conditions treated include peroneal tendon problems, plantar fasciitis/fasciosis, posterior tibialis tendinopathy, Morton’s neuroma, stress fractures, tarsal tunnel syndrome, and arthritis in the foot and ankle.
 Additionally, we address heel spurs, sesamoiditis, cuboid syndrome, metatarsalgia, and other nerve entrapments that affect foot function and mobility.

 Elbow & Forearm Injuries

-We address conditions such as tennis elbow (lateral epicondylitis), golfer’s elbow (medial epicondylitis), ligament sprains, triceps tendon issues, and olecranon bursitis.
+Tennis elbow (lateral epicondylitis), golfer’s elbow (medial epicondylitis), ligament sprains, triceps tendon issues, and olecranon bursitis.
 Nerve compression problems, such as cubital tunnel syndrome, as well as arthritis in the elbow, are also managed.

 Wrist, Hand, & Finger Injuries